Chompy0067/SamouraiPython/README.md

 # SamouraiPython
-Your Python game, created by Amine Zegmou, Philippe Eggerl
+Our Python game, created by Amine Zegmou, Philippe Eggerl